Winter Slip and Fall Accidents

 Let’s say you’re found to be 99% at fault for your own accident, you would still be able to recover 1% of the damages awarded.
 But is it really worth that 1% if you could have avoided the accident?
 That 1% settlement would never give you the peace of mind for the pain and suffering and possible missed time from work.
 A little focus and attention can go a long way.
 Take the moment to look before you step, your body will thank you.

-ACT TIMELY AFTER A SLIP AND FALL ACCIDENT
+ACT PROMPTLY AFTER A SLIP AND FALL ACCIDENT :

 There are strict time limits to make a claim against The City of New York, its agencies, commercial or property owners, in the event you feel they are responsible for your accident.
 As you know, lawsuits are difficult, so it is crucial to consult with an attorney first before acting on any legal proceeding.